Trump peace plan conference is blip on Israel's radar as political, Iran crises swirl

 JERUSALEM (Reuters) - A U.S.-led conference in Bahrain designed to drum up investment in the Palestinian economy and pave a path to peace with Israel has gone largely unremarked by Israelis preoccupied with a political crisis and their arch-foe Iran.

-Palestinians, who view the Trump administration as biased towards Israel, boycotted this week’s meeting in Manama.
+Palestinians, who view the Trump administration as biased toward Israel, boycotted this week’s meeting in Manama. {nL8N23X20I}

 Economy Minister Eli Cohen went as far as to suggest that Bahrain may have closed the door on further diplomacy.